Jeff Fox – Principal and lead Physiotherapist

 This work has made her skilled and experienced in diagnosing both acute and chronic injuries.
 In addition to post injury rehabilitation she specialises in the development of pre-hab programmes for anyone who is involved in amateur or professional sport.
 This involves identifying risk factors whether these are biomechanical, strength related or due to muscular tightness and developing individualised exercise plans which aim to minimise the possibility of injury.

-Sarah is in the process of completing her Masters in Health Practice, specialising in manual therapy and acupuncture.
+Sarah is an accredited HPSNZ provider and specialises in manual therapy and acupuncture.
 She is also a keen runner, mountain biker and has a 1st Dan black belt in Karate.

 Anna Pritchard – Hand Therapist